ask0ldd/ReactTableV2/README.md

 To replace a preset's default font, use the setGlobalFont method and pass the desired font family value as a parameter, similar to the CSS font-family property.

 `<DatasTable tableModel={tableModel} tableDatas={tableDatas} preset={darkPurplePreset.setGlobalFont("Arial").get()}/>`

+If the text in your cell is not vertically centered you can add some padding to fix it, use those methods of the preset class with a number of pixels as parameter :

+.setRowTopPadding('numberOfPixels') & .setRowBottomPadding('numberOfPixels')

 <hr>

 ## Presets Deeper Customization